 Through this wonderful medium of film, I invite you to join me on my journeys and see the natural world and life in all its forms through my eyes, as I have captured it on film.
 I shoot both 35mm and 120 / medium format film, and large format in 4×5, 5×7 & 8×10.

 For 35mm I use either a Nikon F90x, Nikon F5 or Nikon F6.
 In Medium Format, it is a combination of a dedicated camera or a roll film back for large format – 4×4 – Baby Rolleiflex, Yashica 44; 6x6cm – a 1957 Yashica-Mat TLR; 645 – Pentax 645n & Mamiya 645 1000S; 6×7 – Pentax 6×7 and roll film back, 6×9 – roll film back, 6×12 – roll film back, 6×17 – roll film back and a Linhof 6×17.

 Film is still very much alive in the digital era!

-Click on the images below to view an enlarged single image.
+Click on the images below to view the enlarged images in various film size formats.

 All my images are available for purchase as prints.
 Digital images can be used under license agreement.
 Film images are not clinical and as perfect as digital, imperfections can and should be expected from this medium.
 Should you wish to purchase or license my images, please click here for more information, so I can assist you with your needs.